eborlee/EborHFT/README.md

-# Rust High-Frequency Trading Component
+# Rust High-Frequency Trading Components

 **Overview**
-This project is a high-frequency trading component developed in Rust.
-It leverages an event-driven engine, WebSocket, and ring buffer to acquire, write, and distribute market data in real time.
+This project is a high-frequency trading component developed in Rust for processing high-frequency orderflow data.
+It leverages an event-driven engine, WebSocket, and ring buffer to acquire, write, and distribute market data in real time with nanosecond-level latency.
 The component is designed to interface with multiple exchanges, such as Binance, by providing encapsulated API interfaces and data parsing.
-Additionally, it features an order book maintenance module to manage and update order book data efficiently.
+Additionally, it features an orderbook restructure and maintenance module to manage and update orderbook data efficiently.

 ---